affinidi/affinidi-trust-registry-rs/README.md

 }'
 ```

-**Testing tips:**
+The API will return whether the specified entity is authorised under the given authority for the requested action and resource.

-- Test with both defined and undefined IDs to verify error handling
+**Testing Tips:**

-- Add more records to `./sample-data/data.csv` to expand test coverage
+- Add more records to `./sample-data/data.csv` to expand test coverage.
-- Note: The `context` field should contain base64-encoded valid JSON
+- Test with both defined and undefined IDs to ensure the system correctly handles invalid or missing identifiers.

-### Run on Docker
+- Ensure the `context` field contains a valid JSON object encoded in Base64.
+Invalid or malformed data should trigger appropriate error responses.

-#### Using Docker Compose
+## Run on Docker

 Review environment variables in `./docker-compose.yaml` and start the containers: